jhlothamer/godot_project_starter/README.md

 The Credits scene loads it's text from the credits.txt file.
 Just update this file to give credit for any asset or component you need to.
 It's ALWAYS a good idea to list credit for any asset you don't own.

 ### How to Play Text
-the How to Play scene load's it's text from the how_to_play.txt file.
+The How to Play scene load's it's text from the how_to_play.txt file.
 Just update this file to provide instructions about your game.
 Note: The How to Place scene is shown before every game session by default.

 ### What Scene a Button Transitions To